jupyter/jupyterhub-carina/README.md

 # Prerequisites
 JupyterHub communicates with Carina using OAuth.
 Before your JupyterHub installation can integrate with Carina, you must first register the application.
 See the [Carina OAuth documentation][carina-oauth] for instructions on how to register.
-When asked for the **Redirect URI**, use the following format `https://<jupyterhub_domain>/jupyter/hub/oauth_callback`.
+When asked for the **Redirect URI**, use the following format `https://<jupyterhub_domain>/hub/oauth_callback`.
 The registered callback or redirect URL must match the value in your JupyterHub configuration file.

+**Note**: If you have customized the JupyterHub `base_url`, then the Redirect URI must be updated to match.

 After you have registered, note the **Application Id**, **Secret** and **Callback URL** because they are required in order to configure your JupyterHub server to use Carina.